precice/openfoam-adapter/README.md

 * OpenFOAM 5.0 - openfoam.org
 * OpenFOAM 4.1 - openfoam.org

+OpenFOAM-dev from openfoam.org, build dev-c2ea77a4b856 (24/10/2017) is also known to work.

 The following OpenFOAM versions can compile with this adapter but have not been tested: